Royal Pharmaceutical Society

 The Royal Pharmaceutical Society (RPharmS or RPS) is the body responsible for the leadership and support of the pharmacy profession (pharmacists) within England, Scotland, and Wales.
 It was created along with the General Pharmaceutical Council (GPhC) in September 2010 when the previous Royal Pharmaceutical Society of Great Britain was split so that representative and regulatory functions of the pharmacy profession could be separated.
 Membership in the society is not a prerequisite for engaging in practice as a pharmacist within the United Kingdom.
 Its predecessor the Pharmaceutical Society of Great Britain was founded on 15 April 1841.

 History

 The Royal Pharmaceutical Society was founded on 15 April 1841 as the Pharmaceutical Society of Great Britain, and headquartered at 17 Bloomsbury Square, London.
 Among its founding members were Jacob Bell and William Allen.
 The Northern British (Scottish) branch began the same year with nine founders including William Flockhart and John Duncan.
 From 1843, it had a royal charter that identified its chief objectives as the advancement of chemistry and pharmacy, the promotion of a system of education for its practitioners, and the legal protection of its members.
-In return, the public would enjoy a service provided by qualified professionals.

 Headquarters

 The headquarters of the society are on East Smithfield Road, located near Whitechapel and St Katharine Docks in London, UK.
-From 1976 until 2015 the Royal Pharmaceutical Society's former headquarters was in Lambeth on Lambeth High Street, London, UK.
+From 1976 until 2015 the Royal Pharmaceutical Society's headquarters was in Lambeth on Lambeth High Street, London, UK.